Dr Matthew Cobb

 My teaching encompasses a number of campus based and distance learning modules at both undergraduate and postgraduate level.
 This includes utilising a range of diverse material, themes and periods relating to the historical, literary, archaeological and social aspects of Ancient History and Classics.
 The modules taught on include the following:

 - Infamous and Damned?
-The Emperor Nero and the Julio-Claudian Dynasty
+Nero and the Julio-Claudian Dynasty (second year - historical, biographical and cultural study of the period)

-- Life in the Eastern Desert of Egypt (MA module)
+- Life in the Eastern Desert of Egypt (political, religious, social, military and economic history and material culture)

 My research examines the cultural and economic interaction between the Mediterranean and Indian spheres.
 In particular I am interested in the Indian Ocean as a conduit for trade and exchange between West and East, focusing on the Augustan period up to the third century AD.